Problems

 Take a graph with \(n\) vertices by induction hypothesis it must be connected.
 Let’s add a non-isolated vertex to it.
 As this vertex is not isolated, it is connected to one of the other \(n\) vertices.
 But then the whole graph of \(n+1\) vertices is connected!

 Each number denotes the area of a rectangle it is written into.
 What is the area of the last rectangle?
+(That is, the yellow one)

-Divide the trapezium into two parts such that they can be reassembled to make a triangle
+Divide the trapezium into two parts such that they can be reassembled to make a triangle.

-In a square \(ABHI\) two smaller squares are drawn: \(ACFG\) with area equal to \(16\) and \(BCED\) with area equal to \(4\).
+In a square \(ABHI\) two smaller squares are drawn: \(ACFG\) with area \(16\) and \(BCED\) with area \(4\).
 Find the area of hexagon \(DEFGIH\).